Denain-Anzin: Origins

 Serret and Dumont were also partners in the Forges de Raismes (Renaux, Dumant et Cie).

 The factory in Denain was located beside the Escaut river, which had been canalized between Valenciennes and Cambrai since 1775.

 The docks on the river were owned by the Compagnie des Mines d'Anzin, a coal mining operation, apart from one quay used by the steel factory.

 The Mines d'Anzin operated three coal mines 100 m below the factory.

 The first coke-fired blast furnaces of the Forges de Denain began operations in 1836.

 In 1834 Benoît Vasseur, using external capital, asked for permission to build an iron factory at Anzin similar to that at Denain.

 Due to lack of money, Vasseur was unable to build a blast furnace and built only a forge and puddling furnaces.

-In 1842 he sold the business, the Forges et Laminoirs d'Anzin, to the Société de Commerce de Bruxelles, a subsidiary of the Société Générale de Belgique.
+In 1842 he sold the business, the Forges et Laminoirs d'Anzin for 1,100,000 francs to the Société de Commerce de Bruxelles, a subsidiary of the Société Générale de Belgique.

 This was a major bank associated with the Rothschilds that worked with Léon Talabot in the Nord.

 Both the Denain and Anzin companies had little difficulty training their workers, since there was a long history of mining and industry in the region.

 Construction of the Chemins de Fer du Nord drove the integration of small forges into rolling mills to supply rails.

 The Compagnie du chemin de fer du Nord was unable to import Belgian rails in 1846.

 To obtain a better supply, in 1849 the Talabots took control of the Denain and Anzin forges and merged them.

 Talabot combined the Forges et Laminoirs d'Anzin with the Serret, Lelièvre, Dumont et Cie company of Denain to form the Société des hauts-fourneaux et des forges de Denain et Anzin, the largest metallurgical company in the Nord Department.